-These findings were interpreted to mean that human children can engage in BB reasoning Bayesian-inference mechanism.
+These findings were interpreted to mean that human children can engage in BB reasoning and that this form of reasoning is underpinned by a Bayesian-inference mechanism.
 The crux of the Bayesian-inference account is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the causal hypothesis—within a space of hypotheses that is potentially super-exponentially large—that is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012).
 Crucially, proponents of this perspective have argued that associative learning cannot underlie human causal reasoning.
-The associative-learning model that has received perhaps the most criticism is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972; Griffiths et al., 2011; Sobel et al., 2004). predicts that B should be treated equivalently across the BB and ISO conditions participants’ actual treatment of object B across these conditions.
+The associative-learning model that has received perhaps the most criticism is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972; Griffiths et al., 2011; Sobel et al., 2004).
+One reason that this model has been called into question is that it predicts that object B should be treated equivalently across the BB and ISO conditions—this prediction is at variance with participants’ actual treatment of object B across these conditions.
+Although the traditional RW model suffers from this important limitation, as we will return to below this is not the associative-learning mechanism that could explain how children process BB events.

-caution should be exercised either before accepting the conclusion that human children can engage in BB reasoning.
-One major reason concerns the fact that there are problems with how BB reasoning has been in previous research.
+Some caution should be exercised either before accepting the conclusion that Bayesian inference underpins human causal reasoning or the claim that human children can engage in BB reasoning.
+One major reason concerns the fact that there are problems with how BB reasoning has been measured in previous research.
 For example, Sobel et al. (2004; see also Beckers et al., 2009; McCormack et al. 2009, Exp.
 1; Sobel & Kirkham, 2006) operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition (although for alternative operationalizations, see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994).
 This way of operationally defining BB reasoning was likely motivated by two key factors.
-First, if the causal status of object A—which can be determined unequivocally when object A is placed alone on the machine—causes participants retrospectively to reevaluate the causal status of object B, then participants should consider B to be less of a blicket in the BB condition than in the ISO condition. are two key limitations with this operationalization.
-First, as Beckers et al. (2005) and McCormack, Butterfill, Hoerl, and Burns (2009) pointed out, it cannot be determined why participants treated object B differently between the BB and ISO condition. could have been due to a BB effect, an ISO effect, or both. participants observed a positive effect during the elemental (i.e., A+) phase in the BB condition but a negative effect during the elemental (i.e., A-) phase in the ISO conditiona true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions (which is the intended inference).
+First, if the causal status of object A—which can be determined unequivocally when object A is placed alone on the machine—causes participants retrospectively to reevaluate the causal status of object B, then participants should consider B to be less of a blicket in the BB condition than in the ISO condition.

+There are two key limitations with this operationalization, however.
+First, as Beckers et al. (2005) and McCormack, Butterfill, Hoerl, and Burns (2009) pointed out, it cannot be determined why participants treated object B differently between the BB and ISO condition.
+Differential treatment of object B could have been due to a BB effect, an ISO effect, or both.
+Such differential treatment could have also resulted from the fact that participants observed a positive effect during the elemental (i.e., A+) phase in the BB condition but a negative effect during the elemental (i.e., A-) phase in the ISO condition.
+Crucially, this would not be a true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions (which is the intended inference).